Juan Trippe: Career

 Pan Am continued to expand worldwide throughout World War II.
 Trippe is responsible for several innovations in the airline world.
 A firm believer in the idea of air travel for all, Trippe is credited as the father of the tourist class in the airline industry, and was the driving force behind Pan Am's formation of the InterContinental hotel group.

 Trippe quickly recognized the opportunities presented by jet aircraft and ordered several Boeing 707 and Douglas DC-8 airplanes.
 Pan Am's first scheduled jet flight was operated on October 26, 1958, by 707 Clipper America from Idlewild International Airport (now JFK) to Le Bourget Airport, Paris.
 The new jets allowed Pan Am to cut the flight time nearly in half, introduce lower fares, and fly more passengers in total.

 In 1965, Trippe asked his friend Bill Allen at Boeing to produce an airplane much larger than the 707.
 The result was the Boeing 747, and Pan Am was the first customer.
 Trippe signed the 747 contract on Boeing's 50th anniversary.
 Originally, Trippe believed the 747 would ultimately be destined to haul cargo only and would be replaced by faster, supersonic aircraft which were then being developed.
 The supersonic airliners failed to materialize, with the exception of the Concorde and Tupolev Tu-144, and the 747 became an iconic image of international travel.
 In 1965, Trippe received the Tony Jannus Award for his distinguished contributions to commercial aviation.

 Trippe gave up the presidency of the airline in 1968.
 He continued to attend meetings of the board of directors and maintained an office in the company's Park Avenue office tower.

 Personal life

-Trippe was a member of The Royal and Ancient Golf Club of St Andrews in Scotland and president of the Maidstone Club in East Hampton, New York, from 1940 to 1944.
+Trippe was a member of The Royal and Ancient Golf Club of St Andrews in Scotland and a member of Devon Yacht Club and president of the Maidstone Club in East Hampton, New York, from 1940 to 1944.

 Trippe married Elizabeth "Betty" Stettinius Trippe (1904–1983), the sister of United States Secretary of State Edward R. Stettinius Jr., in 1928.
 They had four children.
 The couple remained married until Trippe's death in 1981.